 The decision not to include Shepparton reflected the cost differential that the ESC identified between Shepparton areas and the other areas.

-In 2018/19 Shepparton will see a real price decrease of 2.9 per cent in the Infrastructure Access and Use Fees (1 per cent nominal).
+In 2019/20 all areas will see a real decrease of 1.3% in the Infrastructure Access and Use Fees (held at nominal).